Kristin Cavallari Flaunts Fit Bikini Body, Toned Legs

 Fitness experts say weightlifting promotes weight loss better than cardio exercise because it boosts post-workout calorie-burning.
 Studies show that your metabolism can stay raised for up to 38 hours following a weightlifting workout, according to the European Journal of Applied Physiology.

-Kristin lost almost all her baby weight less than two months after each pregnancy by following a gluten-free, Paleo-inspired diet that limits processed foods and focuses on healthy fats such as coconut oil, butter, and grass-fed beef, and high-quality proteins.
+Kristin lost almost all her baby weight less than two months after each pregnancy by following a gluten-free, Paleo-inspired diet that limits processed foods and focuses on healthy fats, such as coconut oil, butter, and grass-fed beef, and high-quality proteins.

 “Actually, if I don’t eat healthy food I don’t feel good,” Kristin said.
 “For me, I crave healthy food.”